New Openings in St Kilda 2026: Five Spots Worth Your Time

 Baked. — Artisan Bakery (Early 2026)

 Where: 67 Fitzroy Street What: Sourdough, pastries, and a small but excellent toastie menu.
 The twice-baked almond croissant ($7.50) is flaky and rich and worth getting up early for.
 A full sourdough loaf is $9.
 Vibe: Minimal, airy, good natural light.
 A few tables inside.
 Feels like it belongs in Collingwood but has found a home on Fitzroy Street.
 Verdict: It’s early days but the quality is obvious.
 The bakers start at 3am and by 7am the display is full.
 By 11am on weekends, the almond croissants are gone.
 Go early.
-The sourdough loaf ($9) is a genuine everyday bread — the crust is thick and blistered, the crumb is open and slightly tangy, and it keeps well for three days.
-We’ve been buying one every Saturday and it’s become a neighbourhood habit.
+The sourdough loaf ($9) is a genuine everyday bread — thick blistered crust, open slightly tangy crumb, and it keeps well for three days.

 The toastie: Don’t sleep on the toastie menu.
-The ham, cheese, and pickle ($14) is served on their own sourdough with a proper sharp cheddar and house-made pickle reline.
-It’s the toastie elevated without being pretentious.
-There’s also a seasonal special that rotates weekly — we tried a roasted tomato and gruyère version that was extraordinary.
+The ham, cheese, and pickle ($14) is served on their own sourdough with proper sharp cheddar and house-made pickle.
+There’s also a seasonal special that rotates weekly — we tried a roasted tomato and gruyere version that was excellent.

-The space: Bright, minimal, with about 10 seats inside and a small bench out front.
-The natural light comes through large front windows and the walls are bare concrete with a single shelf of bread loaves displayed like art.
-It’s the kind of place that feels deliberately simple — the focus is on what comes out of the oven, not the décor.
+The space: Bright, minimal, about 10 seats inside and a small bench out front.
+Large front windows, bare concrete walls, a single shelf of bread loaves displayed like art.
+The focus is on what comes out of the oven, not the decor.

 Price point: Coffee and a pastry: $12-$15.
 Toastie and coffee: $20.
 Bread and butter to take home: $12.